superlistapp/super_editor/super_editor/CONTRIBUTING.md

 Rather than jump directly into an implementation, consider drafting a proposal for the project maintainers to review.
 The proposal process might discover issues or conflicts that will save you considerable time and frustration.

 ## Pull requests must include effective tests
+**File an issue ticket before working on code!** Issue tickets are where we recognize problems and discuss solutions.
+Don't invest your time in a PR before the team tells you that your solution is likely to be accepted.
+Otherwise, you might waste your time.

 Text editing and document rendering involve a large number of interrelated behaviors.
 It's extremely easy to make a change that fixes one bug but then creates another bug.